-The RMF of the Group applies also to SWE.
+The Insurance Group RMF also applies to SWE.
 It is implemented through a 'Three Lines of Defence' model which defines clear responsibilities and accountabilities and ensures that effective independent oversight and assurance activities covering key decisions take place.

 The business lines (first line) have primary responsibility for risk decisions, identifying, measuring, monitoring and controlling risks within their areas of accountability and implementing the requirements of the RMF and its components.